 Securing your .eco domain

-Cyber-security threats have increased dramatically over the last few years.
-Organizations think about how to best secure their website.
-However, securing their domain name is often an afterthought, despite being one of the simpler and more common ways that a site can be attacked.
+Cybersecurity threats have increased dramatically over the last few years.
+Many organizations think about how to keep their website secure but forget about securing their domain name, despite it being one of the more common ways that a site can be attacked.

 If an attacker can gain control of your domain name they can route all traffic to a website of their choice.
 This is commonly known as domain hijacking.
 An attacker might use this alternate site to send malware to your customers, steal credentials, publish defamatory information or simply hold your domain name for ransom.

-At .eco we take security seriously and we want to help ensure that this type of threat doesn’t affect you and the .eco community.
+At .eco we take security seriously and we want to ensure that this type of threat doesn’t affect you and others in the .eco community.
 Here are a few simple steps that you can take to keep your .eco domain secure:

 1. Enable domain auto renew